cap-js/docs/java/plugin_concept.md

 ## Event Handlers for custom types and annotations

-In CAP Java event handler are not tightly coupled to the request handling or any other runtime components.
-Thus it is easily possible to package event handlers in modules in order to provide common but custom functionality to CAP Java applications.
+In CAP Java, event handlers are not tightly coupled to the request handling or any other runtime components.
+Thus it is easily possible to package event handlers in external libraries (e.g. plugins) in order to provide common but custom functionality to CAP Java applications.
 You can achieve this by defining custom handlers that react on model characteristics (common types or annotations) or also on entity values e.g. validations.

-In most of the cases a reuse module for a CAP Java application can be a plain Maven project without further dependencies or special project layout.
+In most of the cases an event handler plugin for a CAP Java application can be a plain Maven project without further dependencies or special project layout.
 Since you need to use or implement CAP Java extension points it's required to define the following dependencies:

 ```xml
 <properties>